arnabsharma/OOP-Java-/README.md

  Java programs to implement OOP concepts.
+(PPT URL: https://drive.google.com/file/d/1qxulaLY0QrKlrtAX8YaK-2JpMdHYkao-/view)

  1.Program to add two numbers and display the result using an object.
 [Class and Object]